influxdata/influxdb-scala/README.md

 	  } yield println(s"${series.name} has point $point with time precision ${series.time_precision}") }

+As in the untyped case, queryAs[T] is ansynchronous and in this case returns a *Future[TQueryResult[T]]* with T being TestPoint in our case.
 The additional imports are required to discover the implicit macro that does the conversion from Map[String,Any] to Testpoint.
 When you run this, the output looks like this:

     data has point TestPoint(Mon Dec 02 20:49:45 EST 2013,1,287,214) with time precision MILLIS
     data has point TestPoint(Mon Dec 02 20:49:46 EST 2013,2,156,246) with time precision MILLIS